Matt-Eva/intro-to-hash-tables/README.md

 All array elements must be stored <em>sequentially</em> in memory.

-Because of this, if an array increases in size, the computer may have to reallocate for an entirely new array.
+Because of this, if an array increases in size, the computer may have to reallocate memory for an entirely new array.
 (If, for instance, the memory address following the final array element already had a value associated with it).

 This can be an expensive and inefficient operation, especially if you have a hash table with the potential for a lot of collisions.